 High-CBD Hemp Flower Can Have Different Effects.

-Smoking, vaping, or making edibles with hemp flower can be an excellent way to consume CBD.
+Smoking, vaping, or eating edibles with hemp flower can be an excellent way to consume CBD.
 But did you know that each strain may produce different effects?
 In general, sativa-dominant strains have more uplifting and energetic effects.
 Indica-dominant hybrids, like Bubba Kush, impart more physical relaxation and may be more enjoyable in the evenings.
 Hemp flowers may also have different effects, flavors, and aromas depending on their CBD levels and terpene profiles.

 - Reduced appetite